agungasb/SIMPLE-GROUND/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
+- Further simplified the Croissant Calculator input layout by moving "Baked" and "Frozen" labels to a single header row and removing individual labels from each input line.
-- Adjusted CSS and HTML in `index.html` to align product name, "baked" input, and "frozen" input horizontally for the Croissant Calculator.
+- Updated CSS in `index.html` to match the new layout for the Croissant Calculator inputs.

 ## Recent Changes
 - Read `index.html` to understand the current Croissant Calculator input structure.